 - The last thing I would do is to shake a little powered Hard Cheese on top for extra flavour.

-I also served this with warm fresh garlic bread and there was clean plates all round am glad to say.
+I also served this with warm fresh garlic bread and it was clean plates all round.